Haunted Slades Inn Bed & Breakfast in Monkton, Maryland

 The house has 23 acres of land plus several barns and outbuildings.
 The New Inn owners buried an in-ground swimming pool behind the house during the renovation.

-Marie told me that a picture securely latched to a hanging hook mysteriously fell off the wall and smashed onto the floor.
+They told me a picture securely latched to a hanging hook mysteriously fell off the wall and smashed onto the floor.

 I know that dogs can sense energies and apparitions that humans cannot; cats are even more so.
 On the top floor of the Slades Inn are four guest rooms.
 Two of them have a turret, and two do not.